Anand-Bora-0001/Bulk-Certificate-Generator/README.md

 - Safari 13+
 - Edge 80+

+## Security Considerations

+- Input validation for all form fields
+- Secure file handling for uploads
+- File type restrictions
+- Error handling for malformed requests

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Author

+Developed by Anand Bora

+For questions or support, please open an issue in the repository.